liubole/ztracker/README.md

     }
     ```

-If we want to use it at other place:
+If we want to use it somewhere else, for example recording span of mysql server:

     ```
     global $trace_open;